 Ftelia features a beach that is home to ancient ruins.
 While there’s not much to see here, if you’ve done your research, you’ll understand the importance of this ancient rubble and stone.

 You Might Also Like: Looking for more of the best Greek Islands?
 You can’t go past the Dodecanese group of islands.
 These are Five Beautiful Dodecanese Greek Islands to Visit.
+Or visit the largest island in the Ionian Sea, Kefalonia Island, for a more authentic, natural Greek island experience.

 Lastly is the Thule Tomb.
 A 2nd Century BC circular tomb discovered during the construction of the Tharroe of Mykonos Hotel.
 Thankfully, the hotel has dedicated space to the site, and the tomb structure is supported by a wooden frame to help it remain standing.